thejoshwolfe/yauzl/README.md

 Causes all future calls to `openReadStream()` to fail, and closes the fd after all streams created by `openReadStream()` have emitted their `end` events.
-If this object's `end` event has not been emitted yet, this function causes undefined behavior.

 If the `autoClose` option is set to `true` (see `open()`), this function will be called automatically effectively in response to this object's `end` event.

+If the `lazyEntries` option is set to `false` (see `open()`) and this object's `end` event has not been emitted yet, this function causes undefined behavior.
+If the `lazyEntries` option is set to `true`, you can call this function instead of calling `readEntry()` to abort reading the entries of a zipfile.

+It is safe to call this function multiple times; after the first call, successive calls have no effect.
+This includes situations where the `autoClose` option effectively calls this function for you.

 #### isOpen